Hi-kue/galcan-ideahub/SITES.md

 ### Other Interesting Sites

 - [Free-Dev](https://free-for.dev/#/): Curated list of free services, SaaS, PaaS, IaaS, etc for developers.
 Amazing resource when you're looking for free services to use in your projects.

+- [Hono](https://hono.dev/): Similar to Express.js, Hono is a web application framework that is fast, lightweight, and easy to use and integrate with NodeJs specific applications.